voidranjer/mkdocs-comp3804/docs/index.md

 This way, instead of computing $k$ number of shortest path graphs, we are only computing **exactly 1** shortest path graph.
 The time complexity of this solution is $O((|E|+|V|) \times \log |V|)$, which is the same as Dijkstra's algorithm.

 **Correctness:** The correctness of this algorithm is guaranteed by the fact that the shortest path from a source vertex to a destination vertex is the same as the shortest path from the destination vertex to the source vertex when the direction of the edges is reversed.
+This is because the distance it takes to travel from $A$ to $B$ is the same as the distance it takes to travel from $B$ to $A$ when the direction of the edges is reversed.
+This is a bijection, as for every path from $A$ to $B$, there is a corresponding path from $B$ to $A$, of the same length or cost.

 ---